raptech-jp/OpenPachiSlot-Server/README.md

 # OpenPachiSlot-Server

-OpenPachiSlot-Server is a robust software solution integrating a Go-based web server, a Vue.js front-end, and a PostgreSQL database.
-It's designed for efficient management and tracking of items via a RESTful API.
-The system employs Docker for streamlined environment setup, the Gin framework for handling HTTP requests, and Vue.js for a dynamic user interface.
+OpenPachiSlot-Server is an advanced software solution, designed for efficient management and tracking of items.
+It integrates a Go-based web server with a PostgreSQL database and a Vue.js front-end, offering a comprehensive RESTful API service.
+The project leverages Docker for simplified environment setup, the Gin framework for efficient HTTP request handling, and Vue.js for a responsive user interface.

+## Key Features

+- **Robust Item Tracking:** Manage and track items efficiently via a RESTful API.
+- **Modern Technology Stack:** Go, Vue.js, PostgreSQL, Docker, and Nginx.
+- **Easy Setup:** Docker and Docker Compose for straightforward deployment.
+- **Flexible API Endpoints:** Facilitate various operations like item registration, data retrieval, and count updates.

 ## Requirements